Looking for the best gutter guards for your home?

 - Birds can still enter and nest

-- Complaints of rain flying off roof during storm
+- Complaints of rain flying off roof during a storm

 - Over $20 per linear foot!

-- Have to have them fix, adjust, and take off if you want to get work done to your house!
+- Have to have Gutter Helmet installers fix, adjust, and take off if you want to get work done to your house!

 LeafGuard is a popular selection by many homeowners because overall, it does do a good job of keeping leaves out and protecting gutters.
 The design is made so leaves don’t enter the narrow entrance, however, water is supposed to flow right into your gutters.